aws/amazon-ec2-metadata-mock/README.md

 **Amazon EC2 Metadata Mock (AEMM)** is a tool to simulate [Amazon EC2 instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) for local testing.

-## :warning: Amazon EC2 Metadata Mock will be launched soon with CI/CD pipelines.
-In the mean time, feel free to build from source and try it out. :warning:
 <br/>
 <p>
    <a href="https://golang.org/doc/go1.13">